Nick Gordon Player Props: Twins vs. Guardians

-On Friday, Nick Gordon (batting .273 in his past 10 games) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Peyton Battenfield.
-First pitch is at 7:10 PM ET.
+Nick Gordon -- with a slugging percentage of .640 in his past 10 games, including five extra-base hits -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Cal Quantrill on the mound, on May 7 at 1:40 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the White Sox.
+He had a hitless showing in his last game (0-for-2) against the Guardians.

 Nick Gordon Game Info & Props vs. the Guardians